- Foliar (leaf) testing helps determine fertilizer needs for your crop and soil.

 - Check for the sample cost (costs are listed on the form)

-For both fruit and vegetable crops, the Nutrient Management Guide for Commercial Fruit and Vegetable Crops in Minnesota from University of Minnesota is a great resource for interpreting results of a foliar nutrient test.
+For both fruit and vegetable crops, use the Nutrient Management Guide for Commercial Fruit and Vegetable Crops in Minnesota from the University of Minnesota to interpret foliar test results and determine fertilizer needs of fruit crops (page 34).

-- Strawberries: The Cornell University Organic Production and IPM Guide for Strawberries provides strawberry foliar nutrient recommendations.
+- Organic Production and IPM Guide for Strawberries